Environmental Education at the Cache Creek Nature Preserve

-The Cache Creek Nature Preserve is located on the north side of Cache Creek about five miles west of Woodland, California.
-The 130 acre Preserve provides a multitude of outdoor learning sites allowing students to experience the natural world.
+The Cache Creek Conservancy offers its Experience the Creek environmental education program at the Cache Creek Nature Preserve, located on the north side of Cache Creek about five miles west of Woodland, California.
+The 130-acre nature preserve provides a multitude of outdoor learning sites allowing visitors to experience the natural world.

 What We Do:

 The Cache Creek Conservancy’s education programs emphasize interactive learning by observing and using natural materials.
 Written by our skilled staff, the Experience the Creek activities for students in primary grades focus on environmental education in support of state Next Generation Science Standards (NGSS) for classrooms.
 Following NGSS, we recommend that school groups choose activities around a theme by grade level.
 We believe that learning stations centered on a central theme reinforce student learning, understanding, and retention of concepts presented in their classrooms.